ecommerce AI agents · Shopify-aware operators

 Use Shopify Admin and Storefront APIs carefully, with scoped access and approval gates where writes or customer data are involved.

-Crate Clothing moved from a slow storefront to a faster Hydrogen architecture, creating practical proof for ecommerce systems work.
+Crate moved from a slow storefront to a faster Hydrogen architecture, grounding Tessera's ecommerce work in real Shopify execution.

-Recent work reduced LCP from 31.9s to 2.2s and lifted Lighthouse performance from 23 to 93.
+Recent ecommerce work reduced LCP from 31.9s to 2.2s and lifted Lighthouse performance from 23 to 93.

 Process